Mansi-Damahe/Fire-detection-/README.md

-# Fire-detection-
+# fire-detection
-🚒 YOLOv8-based real-time fire🔥 detection for smarter, safer monitoring.
+🔥 Real-time fire detection using YOLOv8 🚒📸 for accurate image-based fire recognition with Python.